Fraud falls within the FCA's objective of reducing the risk of financial crime and also impacts on our consumer protection objectives.

 Key issues relating to fraud

-For further detail and examples of good and poor practice in fraud prevention, see our Financial Crime: A Guide for Firms.
+For further detail and examples of good and poor practice in fraud prevention, see our Financial Crime Guide.

 Partnership approach to fraud